Chaos Group’s V-Ray Benchmark is a widely used tool for benchmarking your Processor and your Graphics Card.

-CPU vs GPU Rendering in VRAY Benchmark
+CPU vs. GPU Rendering in V-Ray Benchmark

-This though only works, if you don’t need any kind of effects that either don’t work well on the GPU or take long to prepare, like huge displacements, Motion Blur, or Meshes that are so big, they or the Scene don’t fit into your VRAM.
+Of course, this only works if you don’t need any kind of features that either don’t work well on the GPU or take a long to time to prepare, like huge displacements, Motion Blur, or Meshes that are so big, they or the Scene don’t fit into your VRAM.

 There were times when GPU Render Engines were just not mature enough and lacked many of the features that CPU Render Engines offered.

-VRAY Benchmark Results: Interesting Findings
+V-Ray Benchmark Results: Interesting Findings